How month-end is silently eroding the margins of even high-demand firms

 This isn’t about replacing accountants with AI, it’s about enabling them to focus on the work that truly adds value.

-This report doesn’t claim to represent the whole industry, but it reflects consistent themes from dozens of conversations with UK firms.
+While this report doesn’t claim to represent the entire industry, it reflects consistent themes from dozens of conversations with UK firms.

-The takeaway is simple: the cost of admin isn’t just measured in hours, It’s measured in lost continuity.
+The takeaway is simple: the cost of admin isn’t just measured in hours, but in lost continuity.

 Processes need to be faster, yes, but they also need to be more resilient.
 Because when knowledge lives across the team, not within one person, firms can grow without slowing down.